Sales Operations: The Ultimate Guide to Making it a Success

 Sales operations is responsible for defining the characteristics of candidate deals which can include value, strategic importance and complexity and defining the required inputs and results from the deal desk.

-Vendors have recognized this, resulting in an explosion of sales productivity tools that utilize modern capabilities like predictive analytics and artificial intelligence.
-It is obviously risky to blindly adopt emerging technologies so how do businesses decide which to use and which will have the most impact?
+This has resulted in an explosion of sales productivity tools.
+These tend to use modern capabilities like predictive analytics and artificial intelligence.
+Businesses won’t blindly adopt these emerging technologies however.
+Instead, they rely on sales operations to decide which to use. and which will have the most impact.

-Businesses look to Sales Ops leaders to evaluate the potential impact of these tools.
-They evaluate how the sales process can better complement the customer’s buying journey, or what can be done to improve the productivity of the sales team.
+They assess how the sales process can better complement the customer’s buying journey, or how to increase the productivity of the sales team.

 Defining and Updating the CRM

-Sales ops also typically owns the creation and management of the sales technology stack.
+They also typically own the creation and management of the sales technology stack.
 As CRM adoption and productivity improvements from the CRM remain an issue for many sales team, this role in particular is a difficult one.